pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

     return output;
   }

-  // Single query, recives a sql string and an array of args, also recives a 'raw' arg that thells
+  // Single query, receives a SQL string and an array of args, also receive a 'raw' arg that determines
-  // if it should return the query result directly query(sql: string, args: any[], raw = false) {
+  // if it should return the query result directly:
+  // query(sql: string, args: any[], raw = false) {
     // return this.db.query;
     return new Promise((resolve, reject) => {
       this.storage.query(sql, args).then((success) => {